MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/strmini/ns-strmini-_hw_initialization_data.md

 Specifies the size in bytes required by the miniport driver for its per-request storage, if any.
 A miniport driver can use SRB extensions as storage for driver-determined, request-specific information, such as data necessary to process a particular request.
 The OS-specific port driver does not initialize SRB extensions, but sets a pointer to this storage in each SRB it sends to the miniport driver.
 An SRB extension can be safely accessed by the HBA hardware.
 Leave this member set to zero if the miniport driver does not maintain per-SRB information for which it requires storage.
 This value is based on the assumption that the HBA is able to receive 32-bit addresses, regardless of what the controller can actually support.
 If additional space is needed in the LUN or SRB extensions to handle 64-bit addresses, then appropriate adjustments must be made to this value before using it with routines such as <a href="..\srb\nf-srb-scsiportgetuncachedextension.md">ScsiPortGetUncachedExtension</a>.

-#### - NumberOfAccessRanges

-Specifies how many access ranges the adapter uses.
-Each is a range either of memory addresses or I/O port addresses.
-A typical HBA uses two ranges, one for its I/O ports and another for its device memory range.

-#### - MapBuffers

-Indicates, when <b>TRUE</b>, that all data buffer addresses must be mapped to virtual addresses for access by the miniport driver.
-When <b>FALSE</b>, data buffer addresses do not have to be mapped to virtual addresses.

-#### - NeedPhysicalAddresses

-Indicates, when <b>TRUE</b>, that the miniport driver needs to translate its device, any per-LU, and any per-SRB extension addresses, as well as SRB buffer addresses, to physical addresses, as required by the HBA.
-When <b>FALSE</b>, none of these addresses have to be translated to physical addresses.

 #### - TaggedQueuing

 Indicates, when <b>TRUE</b>, that miniport driver can support SCSI tagged queuing.
 When <b>FALSE</b>, the miniport driver cannot support SCSI-tagged queuing.

-#### - AutoRequestSense

-Indicates, when <b>TRUE</b>, that the HBA can perform a request-sense operation without requiring an explicit request to do so.
-When <b>FALSE</b>, the HBA requires an explicit request before it can perform a request-sense operation.
-Only miniport drivers driving HBAs with built-in firmware to perform request-sense operations should set this member to <b>TRUE</b>.

-#### - MultipleRequestPerLu

-Indicates, when <b>TRUE</b>, that the miniport driver can queue multiple requests per logical unit, in particular, within the HBA.
-When <b>FALSE</b>, the miniport driver cannot queue multiple requests per logical unit.
-Note that an HBA must support auto request sense for its miniport driver to enable this functionality.
-If a miniport driver sets this member to <b>TRUE</b>, it must use each SRB <b>QueueTag</b> member for requests of this type, but the SRB_FLAGS_QUEUE_ACTION_ENABLE is not set in the <b>SrbFlags</b> member of the SCSI_REQUEST_BLOCK structure.

-#### - ReceiveEvent

-Indicates, when <b>TRUE</b>, that the miniport driver drives an HBA that can support the receive-event SRB for SCSI asynchronous events.
-When <b>FALSE</b>, the HBA cannot support the receive-event SRB for SCSI asynchronous events.

-#### - VendorIdLength

-Specifies the size in bytes of the <b>VendorId</b> string, described next.

 #### - VendorId